chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-02-23-secure-workloads-in-google-kubernetes-engine-challenge-lab.md

 {% capture tips-install-helm %}
 **Install Helm**

-If your environment has not installed with Helm, you can run the following to [automatically grab the latest version of Helm and install it locally](https://helm.sh/docs/intro/install/#from-script).
+If your environment does not install with Helm, you can run the following to [automatically grab the latest version of Helm and install it locally](https://helm.sh/docs/intro/install/#from-script).

 ```bash
 curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3